kbuckler/linear-cli/README.md

 The data generator uses your existing teams and adds test projects and issues to them, making it easy to set up demo environments or test data for reporting.

-### Analyzing Workspace Data
+### Analytics and Reporting

 ```
-# View summary tables of your Linear data
+# View summary tables of your Linear data with analytics
 linear generator dump

 # Export complete data in JSON format for further analysis
 linear generator dump --format json
 ```

-The reporting tool provides insights into:
+The reporting system provides detailed analytics including:
-- Issue counts by status
+- Issue distribution by status
-- Issue counts by team
+- Issue distribution by team
-- Team completion rates
+- Team completion rates and productivity metrics
-- Overall workspace metrics
+- Overall workspace analytics and insights

+The analytics engine uses a modular architecture for extensibility and is designed to help teams gain valuable insights from their Linear data.

 ## Development